jhpyle/docassemble/_docs/objects.md

   user_signature.set_attributes(persistent=True)
 {% endhighlight %}

-To see the values of the attributes for a variable like `user_signature`, refer to `user_signature.private` and `user_signature.persistent`, which are set by [`.retrieve()`](#DAFile.retrieve).
+To read the values of the attributes for a variable like `user_signature`, refer to `user_signature.private` and `user_signature.persistent`, which are set by [`.retrieve()`](#DAFile.retrieve).
 Setting these attributes directly